Happy Ltd: Building Trust and Freedom in the Workplace

 As Lydia says, “I love my sessions with Cathy.
 I always leave my one-to-ones more excited and inspired than when I went in.”

-And Sal: "My coaching sessions help boost my confidence.
+And Sal shares: "My coaching sessions help boost my confidence.
 I set clear and achievable objectives and goals for our coaching sessions.
 It helps me own them and be accountable for taking specific actions and measuring the progress.
 I also get better at problem-solving during my coaching as I get support and assistance with reaching my objectives.
 I am not told how to do it or what to do; rather, I come up with a solution through coaching.”

 Democratic Salaries